Cha Eun-woo’s Biggest Crisis: $13.8M Tax Scandal Explained

 He explained that the audit timing was messy.
 It overlapped with his enlistment, meaning he entered the military before the procedures were finished.
 According to The Chosun Ilbo, the star has promised to cooperate fully with whatever the authorities decide.

-Brand Fallout: Partners Distance Themselves
+Major Brands and Partners Distance Themselves

 The impact on Cha Eun-woo’s “blue-chip” model status was almost instant.
 He was once the safest bet for brands, but that’s changing fast.
 Major players like Shinhan Bank and skincare brand Abib have already started scrubbing him from their platforms.